quarto-ext/lightbox/README.md

 ![A Lovely Image](mv-1.jpg)
 ```

-You can exlude an image from receiving this automatic treatment by giving it a `nolightbox` class, like so:
+You can exclude an image from receiving this automatic treatment by giving it a `nolightbox` class, like so:

 ``` markdown
 ![Don't lightbox me!](mv-1.jpg){.nolightbox}